Columbia Springs

 Engaging Students

-Beginning as a small group leader and building up to teaching entire lessons, YELP interns engage directly with students.
+Beginning as a small group leader and building up to teaching entire lessons, EEL interns engage directly with students.
 Feedback and reflection on best practices allow interns to build confidence in science communication and effective instruction.

 Build Community